bashtheshell/jang_homelab_vm/README.md

 ### WARNING: PLEASE READ BEFORE CONTINUING
-**YOU MAY LOSE ALL YOUR DATA IF YOU ATTEMPT TO USE THIS CONFIGURATOR WITHOUT READING THE PREREQUISITES AND EXPECTATIONS BELOW.**
+**YOU MAY LOSE ALL YOUR DATA IF YOU ATTEMPT TO USE THIS CONFIGURATOR WITHOUT READING THE PREREQUISITES AND EXPECTATIONS BELOW.
+ALTHOUGH A FRESH VM IS HIGHLY RECOMMENDED.**

 ### PREREQUISITIES:
 This configurator assumes the following configurations are true.
 Modification to the [custom-variables-fb.var](./preboot/custom-variables-fb.var) may be needed to suit your environment.

 - This will be installed on a VM that supports nested hypervisor.
-- CentOS 7.3 HTTP install tree (for physical machine) is located at a local IP address:  `172.16.1.250/24`
+- CentOS 7.4 HTTP install tree (for physical machine) is located at a local IP address:  `172.16.1.250/24`
 - The private key (for private repository on Bitbucket.org) is located at `http://172.16.1.250/kickstart/bitbucket_key`
-- The CentOS 7.3 ISO image is also located on the same server at `http://172.16.1.250/centos_image/CentOS-7-x86_64-DVD-1611.iso`
+- The CentOS 7.4 ISO image is also located on the same server at `http://172.16.1.250/centos_image/CentOS-7-x86_64-DVD-1708.iso`
 - All files in this repository are in a Bitbucket private repository
 - Your public SSH key is added to [*user.authorized_keys*](./user.authorized_keys) file
 - Primary hard drive is on `/dev/sda` with at least 50 GiB of space.
 Thin-provisioning is acceptable.
 Use at least 100 GiB to be safe.